 Ways to Make Quality and Compliance Your Competitive Advantage: A Step-by-Step GuideQuality Management

 If you’re like a lot of manufacturers, quality compliance is more of a paper chase than it is an operational strategy.
-But the truth is, by moving beyond minimum quality requirements, you can reach a higher level of process and product expertise that would not have been possible any other way.
+But the truth is, by moving beyond minimum quality requirements, you can reach a higher level of efficiency that would not have been possible with manual, error-prone solutions.
 Given the chance to exceed customer expectations, why just be satisfied with the basic requirements?

 1. Create a single system of record.